OP-TEE/build/README.md

-supports many more platforms, but since quite a few of the other platforms are maintained by people outside Linaro or are using a special setup, we encourage you to talk to the maintainer of that platform directly if you have build related questions etc. Please see the [MAINTAINERS.md] file for contact information.
+supports many more platforms, but since quite a few of the other platforms are maintained by people outside Linaro or are using a special setup, we encourage you to talk to the maintainer of that platform directly if you have build related questions etc. Please see the [MAINTAINERS] file for contact information.

 <!-- Please keep this list sorted in alphabetic order -->